mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 ### Science popularization and interactions with secondary school
 - Conference for the final of "Rallye de mathématique des collégiens 2022" entitled *What is survey sampling?*" (~150 attendees).
-- Conference for the final of "Rallye de mathématique des lycéens 2022" entitled *Titanic, between a maritime expedition and a walk in random forests* (~100 attendees).
+- Conference for the final of "Rallye de mathématique des lycéens 2022" entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests* (~100 attendees).
 - Creation of a science popularization workshop for high school students entitled *Titanic, between a maritime expedition and a walk in random forests* (~30 attendees).